 The following items are required for support messages:

-Additional Information to be provided for EM Problems
+Additional Information to be Provided for EM Issues

 EM Additional Diagnostics Options

 To enhance the diagnostics options the following configuration changes are recommended (at least in case problems occur)